Teaching and Learning

-All courses at the National Motorsport Academy are offered as online distance learning courses.
-This means that all interactive course content can be accessed online via our bespoke Virtual learning Studio (VLS) platform, where students can also chat to other students on our lively VLS forum and contact their personal tutor whenever they wish.
+All courses at the NMA are offered as online distance learning courses.
+This means that all interactive course content can be accessed online via our bespoke Virtual Learning Studio (VLS) platform, where students can also chat to other students on our lively VLS forum and contact their personal tutor whenever they wish.

 What Is the VLS?

 The VLS is the NMA’s bespoke online learning platform that can be accessed at anytime from anywhere in the world through the internet.
 The VLS houses all the written, video and interactive course material that is easy to understand and that releases one module of work at a time.

 On successful completion of a unit or module, the VLS will update and release the next module of work for your course.
 It shows you your target date to complete the module so you can plan your time efficiently.
 Although targets for completion of assignments are important, an extension can usually be granted if requested in advance.
 We understand that many of our students are juggling other work and family commitments at the same time as their studies.